Throwback Thursday: Steelers rare first-round spectators

 It helps when your first-round pick already has All-Pro on his resume.

-While teams scrambled to figure out the first ”virtual” NFL draft, the Steelers spent Thursday night monitoring it from afar.
-No need to get worked up over logistics – at least not yet – with safety Minkah Fitzpatrick already in the fold.
+While teams scrambled to figure out the first “virtual” NFL draft, the Steelers had expected to spend Thursday night monitoring it from afar.
+No need to get worked up over logistics — at least not yet — with safety Minkah Fitzpatrick already in the fold.

 Pittsburgh sent its first-round pick to Miam i last fall in exchange for the dynamic Fitzpatrick, whose arrival was the missing piece the the club’s defense needed to become one of the league’s best.
 If it renders the team a spectator during the first round for the first time since 1967, so be it.